Smoke & Carbon Monoxide Alarm Requirements

 Combination detectors (photoelectric smoke and carbon monoxide detector) may be used anywhere

-Combination detectors (ionization smoke and carbon monoxide detector) may be used if the det4ector is outside of 20 feet of a kitchen or full bathroom
+Combination detectors (ionization smoke and carbon monoxide detector) may be used if the detector is outside of 20 feet of a kitchen or full bathroom

 May be either: battery powered, plug-in with battery backup, hardwired with battery backup, or system type